The Proton X50 has yet to be launched but the B-segment SUV is going to shake up the Malaysian car market

 The front of the X50 is miniature X70 while the rear is attractively different with a chrome strip through the tail lamps.
 The SUV is offered with two 1.5-litre three cylinder turbo engine options, a T and a TGDi, both co-developed by Geely-Volvo but built by Geely in China.
 The transmission is a seven-speed dual-clutch, also Geely-built.
 Noteworthy is that it’s a wet-clutch dual-clutch.
 Most other manufacturers at this price point would install either a CVT or at best, a dry-clutch version.

 The reason for offering two versions of the same displacement in the X50 is also cost.
 The 1.5L T has port injectors while the 1.5L TGDi has direct injection.
 Port injection turbos are older technology and cheaper to manufacture.
-They are also easier and cost less to maintain and more durable in the long term.
+They are also easier, and cost less, to maintain and are more durable in the long term.
 Reliability of either shouldn’t be an issue: the engines are already in more than 550,000 cars around the world and have endured over 1.9 million kilometres (or 40 times around the world) of testing.

 The flagship TGDi’s output is 175bhp and 255Nm of torque versus 148bhp and 226Nm in the T, which will be in the three other trim levels.
 The claimed consumption for the T is marginally higher at 15.4km/L than the TGDi’s 15.6 but that’s negligible over daily use.
 Direct injection also would make the TGDi more responsive.